malcprentice/malcprentice.github.io/0-source/Projects - outline.md

 * Tip: try taking notes in Japanese, then change to English later
 * Don't use quotes ("") unless the EXACT words are IMPORTANT (e.g. "I have a dream")

-## Use Note English
-Outlines should be FAST to write and FAST to read:
-* No sentences!
-* Important information only
-* Remove unnecessary words (a, he, on, in, the, is, are)

-* Look at these: which one can you write quicker? which one can you read quicker when presenting?
-** "Two thirds of growth at Pepsi came from better foods" ** "two thirds growth Pepsi frm better foods"
-** "2/3 growth @ Pepsi = better foods"

 ## Common codes
 | = 	|is/is same as/leads to